scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### TRC Validation {#phase4}

-All voting representatives copy the TRC payload signed with their private voting keys to the data exchange device and return this to the Ceremony Administrator.
-The Ceremony Administrator assembles the final TRC by aggregating the payload data and verifying the signatures based on the certificates exchanged during phase [](#phase1).
-The Ceremony Administrator then shares the assembled TRC with all participants who MUST again inspect the signatures and verify them based on the certificates exchanged in phase [](#phase1).
+All voting representatives copy the TRC payload signed with their private voting keys to the data exchange device and return this to the ceremony administrator.
+The ceremony administrator assembles the final TRC by aggregating the payload data and verifying the signatures based on the certificates exchanged during phase [](#phase1).
+The ceremony administrator then shares the assembled TRC with all participants who MUST again inspect the signatures and verify them based on the certificates exchanged in phase [](#phase1).

 The signing ceremony is completed once when every voting representative confirms that the signatures match.
 All participants can then use the TRC to distribute trust anchors for the ISD.